Lead(II) iodide: Applications

 Lead iodide was formerly used as a paint pigment under the name "iodine yellow".
 It was described by Prosper Mérimée (1830) as "not yet much known in commerce, is as bright as orpiment or chromate of lead.
 It is thought to be more permanent; but time only can prove its pretension to so essential a quality.
 It is prepared by precipitating a solution of acetate or nitrate of lead, with potassium iodide: the nitrate produces a more brilliant yellow color."
 However, due to the toxicity and instability of the compound it is no longer used as such.
 It may still be used in art for bronzing and in gold-like mosaic tiles.

 Stability

-Common material characterization techniques such as electron microscopy can damage samples of lead (II) iodide.
-Thin films of lead (II) iodide are unstable in ambient air.
+Common material characterization techniques such as electron microscopy can damage samples of lead(II) iodide.
+Thin films of lead(II) iodide are unstable in ambient air.
 Ambient air oxygen oxidizes iodide into elemental iodine:

-2 PbI2 + O2 → 2 PbO + 2 I2↑

 Toxicity

 Lead iodide is very toxic to human health.
 Ingestion will cause many acute and chronic consequences characteristic of lead poisoning.
 Lead iodide has been found to be a carcinogen in animals suggesting the same may hold true in humans.
-Lead iodide is an inhalation hazard, appropriate respirator should be used when handling powders of lead iodide.
+Lead iodide is an inhalation hazard, and appropriate respirators should be used when handling powders of lead iodide.